openai/openai-python/README.md

 * **[Stainless](https://www.stainlessapi.com/)**: A tool used to generate this library from the OpenAPI specification.
 * **[Streaming Responses](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream)**: Getting parts of a response as they come in, rather than waiting for the whole response.
 * **[Synchronous](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Concepts#synchronous_vs_asynchronous)**: Operations that are performed one at a time and must complete before moving on to the next operation.
+- **[OpenAI Models](https://platform.openai.com/docs/models)**: The various AI models offered by OpenAI, including GPT-3, Codex, and DALL-E, which can be accessed via API.
+- **[GitHub OpenAI](https://github.com/openai)**: The official GitHub organization for OpenAI, containing repositories related to OpenAI's research and projects.
+- **[QuickStart](https://platform.openai.com/docs/quickstart)**: A guide provided by OpenAI to quickly get started with their API, including setup and example usage.
+- **[Library](https://opensource.com/resources/what-is-a-library)**: A collection of pre-written code that you can use to make programming easier.
+Think of it like a toolbox with ready-to-use tools.
+- **[SDK](https://en.wikipedia.org/wiki/Software_development_kit)**: A Software Development Kit, a collection of software tools and libraries designed to help developers create applications for specific platforms.
+- **[v1 Migration Guide](https://github.com/openai/openai-python/discussions/742)**: A guide provided by OpenAI to assist developers in migrating their code to the updated version 1 of the OpenAI Python library.
+- **[Homebrew](https://brew.sh/)**: A package manager for macOS and Linux, used to install and manage software packages.
+- **[.env](https://en.wikipedia.org/wiki/Environment_variable#File_format)**: A file used to store environment variables that configure the environment in which your application runs.
+- **[Pip](https://pip.pypa.io/en/stable/)**: The package installer for Python, used to install and manage Python packages.

 * **[Back to Table of Contents](#table-of-contents)**